googlesamples/android-play-games-in-motion/docs/src/programmers_guide/audio.md

 Audio {#games_in_motion_guide_audio}
 =====

-Audio is essential to Games in Motion.
-It signals game progression to the player, provides feedback for player actions, and allows the game to be played without needing to look at the screen.
+Audio is essential to [Games in Motion][].
+It signals game progression to the player, provides feedback for player actions, and allows the game to be played without many physical interactions with a device.

 We also want to let players choose their own background music.
-Games in Motion is designed to encourage people to move more, and often times background music helps set a pace for the activity.
+[Games in Motion][] is designed to encourage people to move more, and often background music helps set a pace for the activity.

-In Games in Motion, audio is mostly handled by the [MainService][].
+In [Games in Motion][], audio is mostly handled by the [MainService][].

 # Media Player {#games_in_motion_guide_mediaplayer}